Help Power Bold Action, Thought and Global Leadership

 Gifts through your will or retirement plan allow you to maintain your assets during your lifetime, and potentially reduce taxes on your estate, while ensuring your legacy and Webster’s long-term future.
 You may indicate that Webster is to receive the entire amount, specific property, a specific amount, a percentage, or a portion of the balance remaining (residue).
 You can direct your gift to a particular purpose.

 Have questions, or want to discuss further?
 We want to help.
-Contact the Advancement team by phone or email to discuss your intentions.
+Contact the Advancement team by phone or email.

 Founded in 1915, Webster University is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.
 Learn more about our donors and their steadfast support of our worldwide community.
 Connect with fellow alumni and access services, programs and discounts just for you.
 Support just-in-time initiatives and current campaigns, like the Jackson & Thomas Society for diversity, equity and inclusion programs.
 Connect with our Office of Advancement to learn more about supporting our global community.